Music: Media and technology

 Sometimes, live performances incorporate prerecorded sounds.
 For example, a disc jockey uses disc records for scratching, and some 20th-century works have a solo for an instrument or voice that is performed along with music that is prerecorded onto a tape.
 Some pop bands use recorded backing tracks.
 Computers and many keyboards can be programmed to produce and play Musical Instrument Digital Interface (MIDI) music.
 Audiences can also become performers by participating in karaoke, an activity of Japanese origin centered on a device that plays voice-eliminated versions of well-known songs.
 Most karaoke machines also have video screens that show lyrics to songs being performed; performers can follow the lyrics as they sing over the instrumental tracks.

 The advent of the Internet and widespread high-speed broadband access has transformed the experience of music, partly through the increased ease of access to recordings of music via streaming video and vastly increased choice of music for consumers.
 Another effect of the Internet arose with online communities and social media websites like YouTube and Facebook, a social networking service.
 These sites make it easier for aspiring singers and amateur bands to distribute videos of their songs, connect with other musicians, and gain audience interest.
 Professional musicians also use YouTube as a free publisher of promotional material.
 YouTube users, for example, no longer only download and listen to MP3s, but also actively create their own.
 According to Don Tapscott and Anthony D. Williams, in their book Wikinomics, there has been a shift from a traditional consumer role to what they call a "prosumer" role, a consumer who both creates content and consumes.
 Manifestations of this in music include the production of mashes, remixes, and music videos by fans.

+Music streaming services have further transformed music production.
+Streaming platforms, such as Spotify and Apple Music, mediate how music is consumed and distributed.
+This raises questions about how artists market their releases (i.e. as 'limited edition'), algorithmic suggestions, and affordable access to recorded music.

+Generative AI systems, more commonly known as Music Metacreation in music generation, are increasingly being used to create music.
+A more neutral term is 'Music Generation Systems' (MGSs).